wgseligman/GramsSim/GramsG4/README.md

 | :---------------------------------------------------------: |
 | <small><strong>Sketch of the grams::EventID data object.</strong></small> |

 As noted in the [GramsDataObj documentation](../GramsDataObj), `grams::EventID` is an abstraction around the specific values of "run" and "event" number.
-If the way we identify events were to ever change (for example, a balloon or satellite experiment might not have individual "runs") only a few lines of code would have to change.
+If the way we identify events were to ever change (for example, a balloon or satellite experiment might not have individual "runs", or may start to include information related to trigger windows or pileup) only a few lines of code would have to change.

 ### grams::MCTrackList